dustinpfister/blog_posts/_posts/js-event-listeners.md

 ### 2.1 - event object target property event handler example involving a hyper link

 In this basic example of using an event object I am setting the href property of an anchor element using the target property of the event object.
 The target property is a reference to the element in which the event took place.
-In many cases this is the element where an event listener was attached, but it can also be a child of that element because of bubbling, more on that later.
+So the target property can generally be used as a way to reference the element to which the event listener was attached inside the body of the event listener.

 For this example I am just attaching a click event listener that will set the href property of a link when it is clicked.